Delicious desserts from the decade you were born

 1990s: Viennetta

-This distinguished dessert was the most highly-coveted, supermarket-bought frozen dessert of the 1990s.
-Its elegant layers of wafer-thin chocolate and smooth vanilla ice cream melted in your mouth and, as the advert said, one slice was never enough.
-Viennetta is no longer on sale in the US, but is still available in some parts of Europe.
+This elegant dessert was the most coveted store-bought frozen treat of the 1990s.
+Viennetta’s signature layers of wafer-thin chocolate and smooth vanilla ice cream melted in the mouth, offering a combination of textures and flavors that felt indulgent yet refined.
+As the adverts famously proclaimed, one slice was never enough.
+While Viennetta is no longer widely available in the United States, it remains a nostalgic favorite and can still be found in some parts of Europe.

 1990s: red velvet cake

-A ruby red cake with cream cheese frosting and a storied history.
-Red velvet cake's roots are Victorian but it gained widespread fame when it was served at the Waldorf-Astoria, New York, in the 1930s.
-Despite this, it was seen at a gimmick for most of the century.
-It wasn’t until Magnolia Bakery in New York made red velvet cupcakes in the 1990s, and it became a bestseller and a global star.
+A ruby-red cake with cream cheese frosting, red velvet cake has a rich and storied history.
+Its roots stretch back to the Victorian era, but it gained wider recognition when it was served at New York’s Waldorf-Astoria in the 1930s.
+Despite this early fame, for much of the 20th century it was dismissed as a gimmick.
+That changed in the 1990s, when Magnolia Bakery in New York introduced red velvet cupcakes, turning the once-niche dessert into a bestseller and transforming it into a global sensation.

 1990s: molten chocolate cake

-Making crunchy, sugary Rice Krispies cakes is a favourite pastime for parents and children.
-A regular at school bake sales because they’re so easy to make, all you need is Rice Krispies cereal, melted marshmallows and butter.
-In the 1990s, Kellogg’s saved busy families time and released its own packaged version, Rice Krispies Treats.
+Making crunchy, sugary Rice Krispie treats has long been a favorite pastime of parents and children alike.
+They're a staple at school bake sales thanks to their simplicity; all that’s required to make them is Rice Krispies cereal, melted marshmallows, and butter.
+In the 1990s, Kellogg’s made life even easier for busy families by introducing its own packaged version, bringing the beloved snack from homemade kitchens to store shelves.

 1990s: Funfetti cake

-The world’s love for Funfetti has only grown since 1989, when the white cake mix with rainbow sprinkles (for stirring into the batter rather than decorating the top) was introduced by Pillsbury.
-An instant must-have at children’s birthday parties in the 1990s, those same children are now adults with a taste for Funfetti macarons, croissants and wedding cakes.
+The world’s love for Funfetti has only grown since 1989, when Pillsbury introduced the white cake mix with rainbow sprinkles – designed to be stirred into the batter rather than to decorate the top.
+It quickly became a must-have at children’s birthday parties, delighting young bakers and partygoers with its cheerful, confetti-like appearance.
+Today, those same children have grown into adults, and their affection for Funfetti shows no signs of fading, inspiring creative twists such as Funfetti macarons, croissants, and even wedding cakes.

 2000s: crème brûlée

-Although it was around in the 1980s and 1990s, this dainty dessert reached peak popularity in the 2000s.
-It features rich vanilla custard topped with a crisp, caramelised sugar shell.
-You can find a recipe for it in nearly every cookbook published this decade, calling on daring dinner party hosts to dust off their blow torches.
+Although it was around in the 1980s and 1990s, this dainty dessert reached the height of its popularity in the 2000s.
+Featuring a rich, velvety vanilla custard topped with a crisp, caramelized sugar shell, it offered both elegance and a touch of theatre at the table.
+Recipes appeared in nearly every cookbook of the decade, encouraging adventurous dinner party hosts to dust off their blow torches and add a dramatic finishing touch.

 2000s: cake pops

-When these bite-sized treats went viral in the late 2000s, home cooks everywhere wanted to try their hand at them.
-They're made by mixing cake crumbs with cream cheese frosting, rolling into balls and covering with melted chocolate and sprinkles.
-However, these days they’ve mostly fallen out of favour.
+When these bite-sized treats went viral in the late 2000s, home cooks everywhere were eager to try their hand at them.
+Made by combining cake crumbs with cream cheese frosting, rolling the mixture into small balls, and coating them in melted chocolate and colorful sprinkles, they quickly became a baking craze.
+However, in recent years, their popularity has waned, and they have mostly fallen out of favor.

 2000s: Nutella desserts

-The hazelnut chocolate spread was invented in a small town in Italy nearly 60 years ago.
-Nutella quickly grew in popularity and by the 2000s, fans around the globe were not just spreading it on toast, but baking it in all sorts of desserts such as cheesecake and banana bread.
-Its appeal was so great, it caused a global shortage of hazelnuts.
+Beloved hazelnut chocolate spread Nutella was invented in a small town in Italy in 1964.
+It quickly grew in popularity, and, by the 2000s, fans around the world were not only spreading it on toast but also incorporating it into an endless array of desserts, from creamy cheesecakes to moist banana bread.
+Its irresistible flavor and versatility became so popular that it even contributed to a global shortage of hazelnuts.

 2000s: cupcakes

-When Carrie Bradshaw and Miranda Hobbes were seen eating cupcakes on our TV screens in an episode of Sex and the City in 2000, the nation wanted to emulate them and these sugary delights became the dessert of the decade.
-Shops purely dedicated to cupcakes opened up, homemade versions were brought to gatherings and cupcake towers replaced wedding cakes.
+When Carrie Bradshaw and Miranda Hobbes were seen eating cupcakes on Sex and the City in 2000, the nation instantly wanted to emulate them, and these sugary treats became the dessert of the decade.
+Shops devoted entirely to cupcakes sprang up, home bakers proudly brought their own creations to gatherings, and elaborate cupcake towers even began to replace traditional wedding cakes.
+With their endless flavor combinations, colorful decorations, and Instagram-worthy appeal, cupcakes captured the imagination of a generation.

 Comments